SuriyaVG/Ghee_Website_Supabase/README.md

 ## Troubleshooting

 ### Vercel Build Failures
-If you encounter build failures on Vercel related to module resolution (e.g., ENOENT: no such file or directory), ensure that all non-component TypeScript imports (like schemas, types, or helpers) include the .ts file extension.
+If you encounter build failures on Vercel related to module resolution (e.g., `ENOENT: no such file or directory` or `Rollup failed to resolve import`), check for these two common issues:

+1.  **Missing File Extensions:** Ensure that all non-component TypeScript imports (like schemas, types, or helpers) include the `.ts` file extension.
 Vercel's build environment is stricter about this than a local dev server.
 For example, `import { mySchema } from './schemas/mySchema'` should be `import { mySchema } from './schemas/mySchema.ts'`.
+2.  **Server-Side Code in Client Bundle:** Do not import server-side packages (like `drizzle-orm`) into files that are part of the client-side Vite build.
+The `client` directory and its children should only contain code intended to run in the browser.
+Shared types and Zod schemas are fine, but database table definitions are not.

 ---